Anyone can download the source code for Open Rails and make changes to suit themselves and create a personal version.

 If your changes might be useful to others, then we encourage you to submit them for inclusion into the product.
 We will respond to all submissions and give credit in the project record for submissions that are included.

-The Open Rails project uses Subversion (SVN) as the versioning and revision control system for our software.
-Revisions are archived in a repository and can be compared, restored and merged, so that versions are safe and several developers can work independently without (too much) conflict.
+The Open Rails project uses Git as the versioning and revision control system for our software.
+Revisions are kept in a public repository at GitHub.com and can be compared, restored and merged, so that versions are safe and several developers can work independently without (too much) conflict.

 The main folders in the repository are: